JoshEmbedded/welding_robot/README.md

 # Welding Robot

+## alpaka_eff Branch Description

+This branch contains the custom config and models of Alpaka custom welding end-effector mounted on a UR10e robot.
+The custom config for these robots have been created so the robot can be used in Gazebo with MoveIt.

+This is purely for aestetics. **Important to note that the end-effector does not have a collision model attached**, allowing the laser origin to be inside the model.

 ## Brief Description

 This package contains code that can run the operation of a custom UR5e robot to perform weld seam detection using laser scan data and perform laser scan to flange calibration.